 In-Country Director, Dr. Zoavina Randriana.

 Zoavina Randriana earned her veterinary degree from the University of Antananarivo, as well as a Master’s in Conservation at the University of Oxford.
 She has extensive experience working with international conservation NGOs, first joining MDI as a veterinarian in 2014.

 Veterinarian, Dr. Tsiky Rajaonarivelo

-Tsiky is a vet who has been working with the Mad Dog Initiative since 2015.
-She recently completed advanced surgical training on a winter trip to Winnipeg, Canada, as well as specialized lemur medicine and husbandry training at the Duke Lemur Center, in Durham, N.C.
+Tsiky Rajaonarivelo is a vet who has been working with the Mad Dog Initiative since 2015.
+She has completed advanced surgical training on a winter trip to Winnipeg, Canada, as well as specialized lemur medicine and husbandry training at the Duke Lemur Center, in Durham, N.C.

 Co-founder, Director of Population Research and Modelling, Dr. Zach Farris

 Zach Farris a professor at App State University who studies carnivore ecology across Madagascar.
 He combines non-invasive sampling with population modeling to investigate the impact of human disturbance, hunting, forest loss, and exotic species on native carnivores and lemurs.